 - Check with your primary care provider or doctor

-- NOTE: The dose for children ages 5 to 11 is a smaller amount than the dose for ages 12 through adult.
-Make sure you schedule an appointment for the child Pfizer dose.
+- NOTE: The doses for children ages 5 to 11 and for ages 6 months to 5 years are smaller amounts than the dose for ages 12 through adult.
+Make sure you schedule an appointment for correct dose.

 - If you speak English as a second language, need an ASL interpreter by video, or have technical needs: Call Virginia Department of Health at (877) 829-4682 (TTY 711)

 - ¿Necesitas vacunarte?
 Entérate cómo conseguir tu vacuna en Vaccinate.Virginia.gov o llamando al 1-877-829-4682 de 8am a 8pm.
 Traducción disponible en tu idioma.
 Usuarios de TTY pueden marcar al 7-1-1.

 Search for testing sites and options through the Virginia Department of Health.

 Check with your primary care provider or doctor.